japila-books/apache-spark-internals/docs/SparkContext.md

 maxNumConcurrentTasks(): Int
 ----

-`maxNumConcurrentTasks` simply requests the <<schedulerBackend, SchedulerBackend>> for the xref:scheduler:SchedulerBackend.adoc#maxNumConcurrentTasks[maximum number of tasks that can be launched concurrently].
+`maxNumConcurrentTasks` simply requests the <<schedulerBackend, SchedulerBackend>> for the scheduler:SchedulerBackend.md#maxNumConcurrentTasks[maximum number of tasks that can be launched concurrently].

-NOTE: `maxNumConcurrentTasks` is used exclusively when `DAGScheduler` is requested to xref:scheduler:DAGScheduler.adoc#checkBarrierStageWithNumSlots[checkBarrierStageWithNumSlots].
+NOTE: `maxNumConcurrentTasks` is used exclusively when `DAGScheduler` is requested to scheduler:DAGScheduler.md#checkBarrierStageWithNumSlots[checkBarrierStageWithNumSlots].

 == [[createTaskScheduler]] Creating SchedulerBackend and TaskScheduler -- `createTaskScheduler` Internal Factory Method